If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate

 The VIVO BEE-V004E is a quality extractor and I am more than happy with the unit.
 It’s easily assembled and it is sturdy and well built.
 Overall, this unit performs beyond expectation.Check Price on Amazon Check Price on eBay

 The honey extractor’s mode of operation can either be radial or tangential.
 This refers to the manner in which the honey frames are arranged in the drum and spun in order to remove the honey from the frames.

 Within the honey extractor is a drum where the frames are placed and then the spinning begins.
 The frames that have been uncapped are placed on the drum for the honey to flow out from the wax cells.
 Uncapping is usually done using a hot knife or a hot air gun.
 Once uncapped, it becomes easy to remove the honey from the frames.
 The honey hits the walls of the drum and is then directed to the bottom of the drum where it flows through the valve located on the edge of the honey extractor.

 Any honey that has been extracted from the frames should be collected immediately.
 Otherwise, when it stays for too long it affects the spinning process.

-A tangential honey extractor refers to the extractor where the every frame is removed then flipped for a second round of spinning.
+A tangential honey extractor refers to the extractor where every frame is removed and then flipped for a second round of spinning.
 Each side of the frame has to be spun once so as to remove the honey from both of the frame sides.
-This is means it takes plenty of effort to spin a bigger number of honey frames.
+This means it takes plenty of effort to spin a bigger number of honey frames.

 - It is cheaper than the radial extractor.